FabianReister/WildBeeDetector/README.md

 ## Introduction

-This is a weekend project to detect wild bees on my balcony.
+This is a weekend project to detect wild bees (solitary bees) on my balcony.

 ![Bee](tests/data/single_bee.jpg)